wskksw/547-vis-project/components/visualizations/README.md

 - **opacity**: 0.7

 **Interactions**:
-- Brush to select region → filters other views
-- Click point → navigate to question detail
+- Click point → navigate to question detail (also highlights; when a highlight set is active, only highlighted points remain clickable and are drawn on top)
 - Hover → tooltip with details

 ### 2. Distribution Histograms (`DistributionHistograms.tsx`)